sirnuke/soup-kitchen-love/documentation/design.md

 Wraps around tracking the mouse state for a region.

-* Issues mousePress, mouseHover, mouseClear, and mouseTrigger events.
+* Issues mousePress, mouseHover, mouseClear, and mouseTrigger callback events.

 ### MapDraw

 Wraps around drawing and interacting with the game map.

-* Does not manage the map beyond user interface actions.
+* Does not manage the map beyond basic user interface steps.
+* Handles all map drawing.

 Scenes